AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 1. Clinic manager requests to find patients by name using the find command
 2. Clinic manager enters search keywords
-3. CLInic searches for patients whose names contain any of the keywords
-4. CLInic displays matching patients with their details
+3. CLInic displays matching patients with their details

    Use case ends.